nlesc-sigs/data-sig/workshops/sqlite3_udfs/README.md

 ##Compilation
 It is required to have SQLite 3.0 installed and access to the **sqlite3_ext** header file, sqlite3 header file only is not enough.

-###Compilation on Linux for Linux.
+###Compilation on Linux for Linux (LL version).
 For Linux we need to create a **.so** file.
 To create such file run the following command:
 ```
 gcc -lm -fPIC -DSQLITE_CORE -shared nlesc_udfs.c -o libnlescudfs.so
 ```

-###Compilation on Linux for windows.
+###Compilation on Linux for windows (LW version).
 For windows we need to create a .ddl file.
 To create such file run the following command:
 ```
 gcc -lm -fPIC -DSQLITE_CORE -shared nlesc_udfs.c -o libnlescudfs.so
 ```

 For windows we need to create a **.dll** file.
-To create such file in Linux to then be used in Windows you need to compile the library using mingw (32 and 64 bist windows).
+To create such file in Linux, to then be used in Windows, you need to compile the library using mingw (32 and 64 bist windows).

-We have tested using Ubuntu for compilation and Windows 7 for execution.
+We have tested it using Ubuntu 14.4 for compilation and Windows 7 for execution.
 Installation of mingw on Ubuntu:
 ```
 sudo apt-get install mingw64 mingw64-binutils mingw64-runtime
 ```